 - Prohibit individuals subject to domestic violence protective orders from possessing firearms or ammunition (unlike federal law );

-- Require the surrender of firearms or ammunition by domestic abusers who have become prohibited from possessing firearms or ammunition under federal law , although a court may require the defendant in a domestic abuse action to surrender any firearm in his or her possession to local law enforcement;2 or
+- Require the surrender of firearms or ammunition by people who have become prohibited from possessing them under state or federal law due to domestic violence, although a court may require the defendant in a domestic abuse action to surrender any firearm in his or her possession to local law enforcement;2 or

 - Explicitly authorize or require the removal of firearms or ammunition at the scene of a domestic violence incident.